dentarg/auth0-blog/_posts/2017-12-30-b2c-company-leverages-user-experience-through-single-sign-on.markdown

 As we can see, adding Single Sign-On capabilities to our applications is pretty easy with Auth0.
 [No matter what technologies we are using in the backend and in the front-end, Auth0 got us covered](https://auth0.com/docs/quickstarts).

-After configuring this feature, we make the process so smooth that we can even start thinking about adding small steps to [progressively enrich user profiles](https://auth0.com/blog/how-profile-enrichment-and-progressive-profiling-can-boost-your-marketing/).
+After configuring this feature, we make the process so smooth that we can even start thinking about adding small steps to [progressively enrich our users profiles](https://auth0.com/blog/how-profile-enrichment-and-progressive-profiling-can-boost-your-marketing/).
+What do you think?
+Can the process be easier than that?